dongido001/CollaText/README.md

 Build and run the project by pressing Debug (F5).

-Finally, Visit http://localhost:5000/Pen to see the project in action.
+Finally, visit http://localhost:5000/Pen to see the project in action.

 ## Built With